Bjørnar Moxnes

-Bjørnar Moxnes (born 19 December 1981) is a Norwegian politician and activist representing the left-wing political party Rødt in Stortinget.
+Bjørnar Moxnes (born 19 December 1981) is a Norwegian politician and activist representing the left-wing political party, the Red Party in the Storting.
 Moxnes opposes the European Union, characterizing Norway's participation in the EEA as undemocratic.
 Moxnes describes himself as a socialist.
+He served as the leader of the Red Party from 2012 to 2023, when he resigned in the wake of stealing a pair of sunglasses from a shop at Oslo Airport Gardermoen.
+Moxnes had previously served as the party's deputy leader from 2010 to 2012.

 Biography

 Moxnes grew up in Nordstrand, Norway, with his parents.
 His mother was a health scientist, and his father worked in a kindergarten.
-He became politically active after neonazis started to stand out in the city in the 1990s.
+He became politically active after neo-Nazis started to stand out in the city in the 1990s.
 Later, he became part of the radical community in Oslo Cathedral School, and a member of Red Youth.

 Education

 Moxnes has a degree in sociology from the University of Oslo.
 His master's thesis Med makt i Bagasjen, En analyse av politkerelitens yrkesmobilitet (With Power in the Luggage, An Analysis of the Political Elite's occupational mobility) was about politicians changing careers to PR, a subject Moxnes was very interested in as a politician.